albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # FatJAR / UberJAR

-- A very common way to package a Java application is to create a FatJAR (or as also known an _UberJAR_)
+- A very common way to package a Java application is to create a FatJAR (also known as _UberJAR_)

 - A FatJAR contains
   - Our application